Hosea Chanchez

-Early life and career
+Early life

 Born in Montgomery, Alabama, Chanchez spent most of his childhood in Alabama and Atlanta, Georgia.
 He attended Sidney Lanier High School in Montgomery, Alabama.

+Career

 After Chanchez relocated to California, he expressed in an interview with Wendy Williams that he had slept in his car for thirty days before starring in various guest roles on For Your Love, The Guardian, Jack & Bobby, NCIS, and Everwood.

-From 2006 to 2015, he appeared on the CW television series The Game.
+From 2006 to 2015, he appeared on The CW television series The Game.
 Chanchez portrayed quarterback Malik El Debarge Wright, opposite Wendy Raquel Robinson (who portrayed his mother and agent).
 The series returned to the air on Black Entertainment Television on January 11, 2011, where the show has become a success.
-Chanchez also has a theater background with roles in Shop Life, The Wiz, The Long Walk Home, Royal Oats and Glory.
+Chanchez also has a theater background, having played roles in Shop Life, The Wiz, The Long Walk Home, Royal Oats and Glory.

-In September 2012, Chanchez starred in the BET original film Let The Church Say Amen which is adapted from ReShonda Tate Billingsley's 2005 best-selling novel of the same name.
+In September 2012, Chanchez starred in the BET original film Let The Church Say Amen which was adapted from ReShonda Tate Billingsley's 2005 best-selling novel of the same name.
 This was the directorial debut of actress Regina King.